pranav-ap/udacity_driver/README.md

 ## Overview

-The the goal of behavioral cloning is to collect data while exhibiting good behavior and then train a model to mimic that behavior.
+The goal of behavioral cloning is to collect data while exhibiting good behavior and then train a model to mimic that behavior.

 This project uses a simulator to collect data to